anupammondal-github/Integration/README.md

 ### Quick start guide

-If you're new to VineSpring integrations, the quick start guide is the best place to go.
+If you're new to VineSpring integrations, <a href="https://github.com/vinespring/Integration/wiki/Quick-Start">the quick start guide</a> is the best place to go.
 It provides a general overview of required effort and skills, code samples, and more.